JeanRoelens/JeanRoelens.github.io/docs/resume.md

 ## Summary
 ***

-Currently IT student in Ynov Toulouse Campus, i'm passionate about IT subject in every domain but mainly data and reverse engineering.
-I love to learn how things works at the root but also to see bigger pictures, i try to keep my mind open to learn new things everyday even if it's futile.
+Currently IT student in Ynov Toulouse Campus, I'm passionate about IT subject in every domain but mainly data and reverse engineering.
+I love to learn how things works at the root but also to see bigger pictures, I try to keep my mind open to learn new things everyday even if it's futile.

 ## Education
 ***